Resurrection of Magneto: Issue 1: "The Lightning Path"

 On Arakko, Storm has a nightmare about Magneto in pain.
 She is comforted by Craig Marshall, but knows that she needs to help Magneto, even in the afterlife.
 She visits Blue Marvel in his underwater base and, after explaining what she needs, he shows her a possible gateway to the afterlife.
-Heedlessly, she jumps in and finds herself at the Well Beyonds the Worlds and is confronted by Tarn the Uncaring, whom had been killed earlier by Magneto.
+Heedlessly, she jumps in and finds herself at the Well Beyonds the Worlds and is confronted by Tarn the Uncaring, who had been killed earlier by Magneto.
 (Note: As seen in X-Men Red vol. 2 #3, written by Al Ewing, with art by Stefano Caselli.)
 After defeating Tarn, Storm's ancestor Ashake appears and tells her that in order to find Magneto, she needs to ascend the Tower.
 After ascending and falling from the Tower, in liminal Overspace, she is found by a group of Dominions, godlike beings of artificial intelligence who exist outside of time and space.
 (Note: As they appear in House of X and Powers of X by Jonathan Hickman.)
 They explain that Magneto also passed this way, warn her about Enigma, a Dominion made of human intelligence, (Note: Specifically that of the original Nathaniel Essex, as detailed in Immortal X-Men by Kieron Gillen.) and then attempt to absorb her, but she hits one with a lightning bolt and escapes.
 Finally, she falls until she finds herself in a broken city next to a river of lava.
 Magneto is already there, his eyes bleeding.